owntone/owntone-server/docs/json-api.md

 ### Trigger metadata rescan

 Trigger a library metadata rescan even if files have not been updated.
-Maintenence method.
+Maintenance method.

 **Endpoint**